Railgun-Community/ppoi-safe-broadcaster-example/README.md

 The fields to configure are described below.
 Note that you may leave the domain and email fields empty if not using a domain name.

 - `EXTIP` - this is the IP address at which your system can be reached by the rest of the world
 - `LISTENIP` - if your system has its own public ip, this is the same as `EXTIP`.
-If you are running behind a router with NAT, this may be '0.0.0.0'
+If you are running inside docker or behind a router with NAT, this will be '0.0.0.0'
 - `BASEDOMAIN` - If your full domain were 'relayer.railgun.org, this would be 'railgun.org'
 - `SUBDOMAIN` - If your domain were `relayer.railgun.org', this would be 'relayer'
 - `TZ` - timezone code; eg 'EST'